 “These challenges will be interdisciplinary, critical-thinking activities that will present students with the challenge of a modern day, real-world issue that has yet to be solved.
 Each will require significant levels of collaboration, experimentation and a designed solution through trial and error.
 Creating practical challenges for students means that they can develop their knowledge and skills through hands-on exercises.”

 As part of the MIT collaboration, students will have the opportunity to visit MIT to “meet leading MIT scientists, build and experiment in workshops, and learn about the new discoveries that will shape their future”.

-St Andrews is well equipped to deliver this STEAM curriculum; specialist facilities at the new campus include ICT rooms, design technology and art and design spaces, science labs and computer suites, and laptops and iPads available across the school.
+St Andrews is well equipped to deliver this STEAM curriculum; specialist facilities at the new campus include ICT rooms, design technology and art & design spaces, science labs, and computer suites; laptops and iPads are available across the school.

 A global campus

 St Andrews describes its curriculum as “uniquely international”.
 This is a school that does go the extra mile to offer students a global education that results in more than just internationally recognised qualifications.
 It hosts “global competitions, expeditions and online interactions with students on the other side of the world” in a way that is unmatched by most other schools in the region.